Dark Beast (Marvel Comics): Age of Apocalypse

-Into the Main Reality
+Into Earth-616

 With the end of the Age of Apocalypse, the Dark Beast was able to escape into Earth-616 through the M'Kraan Crystal.
 He was believed to have died due to Quicksilver's interference in his set trajectory.
 However, the only damage was that he landed twenty years in the past of Earth-616 without any memory whatsoever.
 He soon met a young Emma Frost, who helped him to regain some of his scattered memories.
 The Dark Beast then set base in Manhattan's subway tunnels, and was responsible for the creation of the Morlocks.
 The characteristics of the experimentation were later recognized by the 616 Mister Sinister as an unauthorized use of his own theories, leading him to order the elimination of the Morlocks.
 Fearing discovery, the Dark Beast continued his operations in secret.
-During this time he also trained Marshall Stone III how to control his powers, and set him up as the bounty hunter known as Random.
+During this time he also trained Marshall Stone how to control his powers, and set him up as the bounty hunter known as Random.